jjeff/similarterms/README.txt

 by Jeff Robbins / Lullabot
 ---------------------------------------

 This module was written as a reimplementation of the Similar By Terms (http://drupal.org/project/similarterms) module which I originally wrote for Drupal 5.
 The module creates lists of nodes sorted by their similarity to a given node based on commonality of taxonomy terms.
 However, Similar Stuff uses Views to create its database queries and display its results.
+This means that you can define what fields to show, additional sorting, filters, displays, etc. Super flexible!

 Usage: ---------------------------------
 There is an example default view called "Similar stuff".
 I recommend cloning this view as a starting spot for  most uses.